Mental wellbeing initiatives and campaigns

 Free Happy?
 Ok?
 Sad?, Make Time and In Your Corner materials can be ordered from Warrington Health Promotion Resource Centre.
-Other materials to promote mental wellbeing and challenge stigma in relation to mental health problems, are available from the Resource Centre and can be downloaded from Time to Change.
+Other materials to promote mental wellbeing and challenge stigma in relation to mental health problems, are available from the Resource Centre.